High-Risk Care Management

 Over the past decade, more than 40,000 patients have enrolled in active care management, with around 14,000 current users (as of September 2019).
 Today, the program has expanded to cover more targeted populations, and consists of close to 100 care managers, roughly 20 social workers, five (5) pharmacists, seven (7) community health workers, eight (8) community resource specialists.

-A 2017 study looking at High-Risk Care Management patients in the Partners Medicare Pioneer Accountable Care Organization (ACO) found that rates of emergency department visits and hospitalizations were reduced by 6 percent and 8 percent, respectively, and Medicare spending was reduced by 6 percent.
+A 2017 study looking at High-Risk Care Management patients in the Mass General Brigham Medicare Pioneer Accountable Care Organization (ACO) found that rates of emergency department visits and hospitalizations were reduced by 6 percent and 8 percent, respectively, and Medicare spending was reduced by 6 percent.

 Our high-risk care management programs are data-driven and rely on timely and accurate data to drive clinical decision-making.
 The machine learning algorithm for our Adult Care Management program is unique, pulling information from the patient’s Electronic Medical Record (EMR), claims data, and other variables, to identify patients who may benefit from enhanced resources.
 In addition to standard process metrics and member level summaries, the program relies upon ad hoc analysis to create actionable insights that allow us to make real-time changes to our processes, workflows, and patient intervention strategies.